mercadopago/devsite-docs/guides/woocommerce/checkout-pro.en.md

-# Checkout Pro
+# Configure payments Checkout Pro

-With Checkout Pro, the buyer will be directed from the store to the Mercado Pago website, where they must complete the requested information and make the payment.
+With [Checkout Pro](/developers/en/docs/checkout-pro/landing), the buyer will be directed from the store to the Mercado Pago website, where they must complete the requested information and make the payment.
 In this way, the transaction is processed and completed outside of the store environment.

 When installing Checkout Pro, there may be an **increase in the approval rate of online store sales**.
 This happens because buyers will be able to pay using a Mercado Pago account and the entire purchase process will be done in our environment, which facilitates payment.
 At the end of the transaction, these buyers are redirected to the store environment.